 Slavery Report: Nigeria

-Much of the increase likely results from the recent rise of jihad organizations like Boko Haram, who are the main source of contemporary slave raids.
-The most infamous recent incident of a slave raid was Boko Haram’s abduction of 276 Christian schoolgirls in the town of Chibok on April 14, 2014 which inspired Michelle Obama’s “#BringBackOurGirls” hashtag.
+The recent rise of jihad organizations like ISIS affiliate Boko Haram has been the main source of contemporary slave raids.
+The most infamous incident of a slave raid was Boko Haram’s abduction of 276 Christian schoolgirls in the town of Chibok on April 14, 2014 which inspired Michelle Obama’s “#BringBackOurGirls” hashtag.
 Most slaves are young girls, kidnapped and kept as the concubines of the Islamic soldiers.